acuminous/yadda-user-guide/en/feature-specs/backgrounds.md

     ----------------
     And yet another step
 ```
-- A feature specification must have zero or one backgrounds.
+- A feature specification may one or zero backgrounds.
 - Background steps are prepended to all scenario steps in the same feature specification.
 - Backgrounds do not support annotations.
 - Backgrounds do not support example tables.